nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 - Parameters can be in any order.<br>
   e.g. if the command specifies `name/NAME s/STATUS`, `s/STATUS name/NAME` is also acceptable.

 - If a parameter is expected only once in the command, but you specified it multiple times, only the last occurrence of the parameter will be taken.<br>
   e.g. if you specify `nric/S1234567X nric/S1234567A`, only `nric/S1234567A` will be taken.

-- Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, and `exit`) will be ignored.<br>
+- Commands that do not take in parameters (such as `help`, `list`, and `exit`) will ignore any parameters supplied along with it.<br>
   e.g. if the command specifies `help 123`, it will be interpreted as `help`.

 </div>